-The E0C88112 is equipped with a watchdog timer driven by OSC1 as source oscillation.
-The watchdog timer must be reset periodically in software, and if reset of more than 3-4 seconds (where fosc1 = 32.768 kHz) does not take place, a non-maskable interrupt signal is generated and output to the CPU.
+The E0C88365 is equipped with a watchdog timer driven by OSC1 as source oscillation.
+The watchdog timer must be reset periodically in software, and if reset of more than 3-4 seconds does not take place, a non-maskable interrupt signal is generated and output to the CPU.